redox-os/website/content/news/this-month-251031.md

 Jeremy Soller has improved the upcoming `hwd` daemon to detect and configure either ACPI or DeviceTree computers.

-This addresses some of our problems with DeviceTree computers, and improves the ARM64 hardware support.
+This addresses some of our problems with DeviceTree computers, and improves the ARM64 and RISC-V hardware support.

 ## Servo on Redox!